elliott-maguire/elliott-maguire/README.md

 - Senior undergraduate computer science student at Eastern Washington University
 - Webmaster and drone research lead at IEEE EWU

-### Projects
+### Active Projects

 **At SmartRecruiters:**
-- Smartian Space, a network of microservices & SPAs build with DRF and React, respectively
-- Cirrus, a revamp of the Smartian Space model and its implementations, but using Go and some new patterns
+- Hiring Success Business Assessment, a long and complex survey tool used to help customers and prospects evaluate their key hiring metrics.
+Features some clever abstractions and implementations that make it highly flexible and modular, while retaining important structures necessary for the cohesion of the survey experience.
+- Customer Support Portal, a simple app that enables SmartRecruit platform admins to access and interact with all of their open support cases.
+- SmartReport/Candidate Experience Evaluator, a tool for evaluating candidate experiences.
+New build includes a browser extension with a wealth of automatic functionality that makes the SDR's job way easier.
-- Saleshouse, a web tool for tracking Salesforce report change histories
+- Saleshouse, a web tool for tracking Salesforce report change histories (uses the Ledger library)

 **At Muriel:**
 - The Go API that powers the platform